Mina Smallman: Murder of her daughters and subsequent campaigning

-Two of her daughters, Nicole Smallman and Bibaa Henry, were discovered, stabbed to death, in Fryent Country Park, Brent on 7 June 2020.
+Two of her daughters, Nicole Smallman and Bibaa Henry, were discovered, stabbed to death, in Fryent Country Park, Brent, on 7 June 2020.

 A murder investigation was launched.
 On 2 July 2020, Danyal Hussein was charged with murdering Nicole and Bibaa.
-He was found guilty on 6 July 2021 and sentenced to life imprisonment with a minimum term of 35 years.
+He was found guilty on 6 July 2021 and sentenced to life imprisonment, with a minimum term of 35 years.

 Smallman spoke publicly about the police handling of the murder investigation, especially after it was revealed that two police constables had shared photos of the murder scene, stating that Cressida Dick, Commissioner of Police of the Metropolis, tried to mislead her.
 She has also spoken about her beliefs that the search for her daughters was delayed due to racist elements in the police service.

 She is quoted as saying "most of our police force are amazing and doing amazing jobs but there is an element that has taken over the culture of how they banter...and there an element of misogyny in its worst possible form".
 Smallman maintained that Dick gave the impression that problems with the investigation were unusual and isolated incidents when, in reality Dick knew about investigations of wrongdoing at Charing Cross Police Station and knew there were larger problems.
-Smallman said, "So she would have known that this wasn't an isolated incident.
-I didn't expect her to throw herself or the Met under the bus, but to behave in a way that sounds as though 'this is incredible', or 'we've never heard of anything like this in our lives' [the conduct of the officers in Fryent Country Park], it was a lie.".
+Smallman said: "So she would have known that this wasn't an isolated incident.
+I didn't expect her to throw herself or the Met under the bus, but to behave in a way that sounds as though 'this is incredible', or 'we've never heard of anything like this in our lives' [the conduct of the officers in Fryent Country Park], it was a lie."

 Dick resigned as Commissioner of Police on 10 February 2022.

-In 2021 she was chosen by BBC Radio 4's Today programme to be one of seven guest editors during the Christmas period.
+In 2021, Smallman was chosen by BBC Radio 4's Today programme to be one of seven guest editors during the Christmas period.

 In 2024, Smallman stated that she has forgiven the man who murdered her daughters, but that she cannot forgive the police officers who shared pictures of their bodies and who had therefore "violated" them further.

 Personal life

 Since 1992, she has been married to Christopher.
-She has two daughters from a previous relationship including Bibaa Henry (born 1974), and the couple had one daughter together, Nicole Smallman (born 1992).
+She had two daughters from a previous relationship including Bibaa Henry (born 1974), and the couple had one daughter together, Nicole Smallman (born 1992).
 Bibaa and Nicole were murdered in 2020.

 Smallman has ME/CFS and fibromyalgia.

 In February 2025, Smallman was interviewed by Lauren Laverne on the BBC's Desert Island Discs.
 Her book of choice was The Woman in White by Wilkie Collins and her luxury item was a tub of hair moisturiser.